metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

 pattern for pre-formatted text.
 If there is no text to match in the first pattern, then a pattern that does not match anything, such as `(?!)`.

+# MASKING

+Occasionally, there are parts of text that you do not want translated.
+For example, tags in markdown files.
+DeepL suggests that in such cases, the part of the text to be excluded be converted to XML tags, translated, and then restored after the translation is complete.
+To support this, it is possible to specify the parts to be masked from translation.

+    --xlate-setopt maskfile=MASKPATTERN

+This will interpret each line of the file \`MASKPATTERN\` as a regular expression, translate strings matching it, and revert after processing.
+Lines beginning with `#` are ignored.

+This interface is experimental and subject to change in the future.

 # OPTIONS